SputnikRocket/ArchLinuxARM-rk3588-installer/README.md

 ### Credits:
 * @kwankiu for rk3588 kernel packages in his [repo](https://github.com/kwankiu/PKGBUILDs)
-* @Joshua-Riek and the [ubuntu-rockchip](https://github.com/Joshua-Riek/ubuntu-rockchip) project for some files in [overlays](https://github.com/SputnikRocket/ArchLinuxARM-rk3588-installer/tree/main/overlays)
+* @Joshua-Riek and the [ubuntu-rockchip](https://github.com/Joshua-Riek/ubuntu-rockchip) project for some overlay files
 * @mariobalanica and all those part of the [edk2-rk3588](https://github.com/edk2-porting/edk2-rk3588) project, for making this possible